BayAreaMetro/baus_docs2/docs/pba40/scenarios_def_pba40.md

 * OBAG as in TH
 * inclusionary housing policy in jurisdictions with at least one PDA that taxes new housing construction to subsidize affordable housing construction within that jurisdiction.
 Within each jurisdiction that has one or more PDAs, 10% of the construction cost for market-rate housing built between 2010 and 2040 is assessed as a fee against the new construction and put into an account that is available to subsidize the construction of low-income housing units within any PDA in that jurisdiction.
 (This is a fee so ideally it would slow construction by making it less profitable.)
 * no vmt fee
-* additional adjustments from VisionSolver?
-* builds projects where pr=1 in [Development Projects](https://github.com/MetropolitanTransportationCommission/bayarea_urbansim/blob/master/data/development_projects.csv).
+* builds projects where scen2=1 in [Development Projects](https://github.com/MetropolitanTransportationCommission/bayarea_urbansim/blob/master/data/development_projects.csv).
 These are 1) projects built between 2010 and 2015, and 2) large institutional projects started by 2015
 * scenario 2 network/policies